mayupei/figure-skating-action-segmentation/README.md

 </p>

 ### Experiments
-I use 5-fold cross validation to evaluate the performances of the LSTM model alone (only the first stage) and the two-stage LSTM-CNN framework.
+I use 5-fold cross-validation to evaluate the performances of the LSTM model alone (only the first stage) and the two-stage LSTM-CNN framework.
 The LSTM layer contains 64 units and operates on input sequences of length 20.
 The CNN stage first takes the first-stage predictions and embeds them into a 32-dimensional space, and then applies two 1D convolutional layers (64 filters, kernel size = 10, ReLU), each followed by a dropout layer (p = 0.3).
 To handle variable video lengths, sequences are padded; padded positions are excluded from loss/metrics via masking.
 Both stages are trained for 10 epochs with Adam (learning rate = 0.001) and batch size = 32.

 **Evaluation Metrics** I use frame-wise accuracy as a baseline metric.
 However, frame-wise metrics can be misleading for action segmentation tasks because they ignore segment boundaries and temporal consistency; a model may achieve high frame-wise accuracy while still suffering from severe over-segmentation errors.
 To evaluate the segmentation quality, I also report F1@50, which is a segment-wise metric proposed by [[1]](#1). [[2]](#2) provides a very intuitive description of F1@50: a predicted action segment is first classified as a true positive (TP) or false positive (FP) by comparing its intersection over union (IoU) with respect to the corresponding expert annotation.
 If the IoU crosses a 50%, it is classified as a true positive segment (TP), if it does not, as a false positive segment (FP).
 The number of false-negative segments (FN) in a trial is calculated by subtracting the number of correctly predicted segments from the number of segments that the experts had demarcated.
 From the classified segments, the segmental F1-score for each action can be computed as
 $F1@50 = \frac{TP}{TP + \frac{1}{2}(FN+FP)}$.
-This metric penalizes over segmentation errors while allows for small temporal shift between the predictions and ground truth.
+This metric penalizes over segmentation errors while allowing for small temporal shifts between the predictions and ground truth.
 This is appropriate for our setting, where the exact start and end times of an element are inherently ambiguous.

 Table 1 displays the average frame-wise accuracy and segment-wise F1@50 on the test splits across five cross-validation folds, for both the first-stage and the final predictions.
 Figure 7 plots the model predictions for one example video.
 We can see that the first-stage prediction achieves a decent accuracy score (0.88), but it has a low F1@50 (0.31) due to over-segmentation errors.
 The CNN stage successfully mitigates over-segmentation by incorporating local temporal dependencies in the label sequence, achieving 0.92 frame-wise accuracy and 0.89 F1@50.
 A demo video with per-frame ground truth and model predictions is available at [this](https://youtube.com/shorts/qOXkx_gUVEE?feature=share) YouTube link.